How to publish your NPM Package

 }

-- I. Your new workflow
+- K. Your new workflow

 • Step 1: Open a side-branch

-, make changes & commit them.
+, and make some changes (do not commit them yet).

 , choose a semver, and add a short description.

-• Step 4: Make a pull request to the master
+• Step 3: Make a pull request to the master

 branch.